NCBI-Codeathons/Using-PubMed-MEDLINE-Metadata-to-Generate-Knowledge/README.md

 **PLEASE NOTE**: PubMed citations are not immediately indexed with MeSH terms, so the latest abstracts will not be included in your analysis.

 ## What is MeSH?
 From the National Library of Medicine website: "The Medical Subject Headings (MeSH) thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
 It is used for indexing, cataloging, and searching of biomedical and health-related information."
-There are plenty of resources for understanding and leveraging MeSH from the [dedicated NLM page](https://www.nlm.nih.gov/mesh/meshhome.html)
+There are plenty of resources for understanding and leveraging MeSH from the [dedicated NLM page](https://www.nlm.nih.gov/mesh/meshhome.html).
+The file used in this application is the RDF found on the [MeSH Downloads page](https://www.nlm.nih.gov/databases/download/mesh.html) (downloaded 2019-10-16).

 ## Basic Workflow
 1. User supplies two MeSH-based input parameters, the first is the "anchor" search, the second is the "exploratory" parameter.